prakash023/3D--Visualisation/README.md

 7. Visualized the Ahrensfeldeberge, Berlin- Marzahn in QGIS.
 8. Kathmandu Urban data visualized  with building footprints, road networks, and riverlines.
 9. Visualized the airflow directions within europe using WebGL + D3.js, python and HTML
+10. The glaciers in the mountain around  2125 A.D comapared to 2025 A.D-  completely in QGIS!